 - Use compost to fertilize the plants and protect the soil, and it will also foster abundant insect life that hummingbirds will happily feed on.
 Compost will also add rich nutrition to the soil so plants will produce more abundant flowers for a natural nectar supply.

-- Take steps to attract butterflies and hummingbird moths as well – they share many characteristics with hummingbirds and butterfly-friendly plants are hummingbird-friendly as well.
+- Take steps to attract butterflies and hummingbird moths along with hummingbirds.
+These attractive insects share many characteristics with hummingbirds and butterfly-friendly plants are hummingbird-friendly as well.
 These insects will also help pollinate flowers for even more blooms hummingbirds can use.

-Any size garden, from a simple container to an extensive backyard, can be a delightful hummingbird garden.
-By meeting these tiny birds' needs and providing them abundant resources, backyard birders will be delighted with their colorful company.
+Any size garden, from a simple container to an extensive yard, can be a delightful hummingbird garden.
+By meeting these tiny birds' needs and providing them abundant resources, birders will be delighted with their colorful company.